avneetsingh36/kaizenOS/README.md

 - **Dynamic UI**: Built with Swift and SwiftUI, offering a fluid and responsive user experience.
 - **Customizable Settings**: Easily accessible settings page to tailor the app to user preferences.
 - **Apple and Google Calendar Integration**: Seamlessly integrated with Apple Calendar and Google Calendar to manage events and reminders.
+- **Custom Cache Memory Management**: Holds the context of the past 10 queries and responses to ensure smooth conversation flow and accurate context gathering.
 - **Work in Progress**: We are actively working on integrating KaizenOS with Notion and Obsidian for enhanced productivity and note-taking capabilities.

 ## Installation